How Aardling advised Portbase to automate Customs logistics using Domain-Driven Design

 Now, each time a new detail comes up on their RTO project, they go back to the original model created to keep the big-picture overview fresh in their minds.

-The identification of core flows also allows for all stakeholders to work from a common framework and easily communicate and share information.
+The identification of core workflows also allows all stakeholders to work from a common framework and easily communicate and share information.

 “It was very helpful to have Aardling’s expertise.
-They were able to provide unique perspectives on real case scenarios combining the business knowledge with the tech solution.”
+They were able to provide unique perspectives on real case scenarios combining the business knowledge with the technology solution.”

-Through this collaborative effort, Portbase was able to agree on a solution that met the needs of their stakeholders to reduce administrative tasks and improve transparency.
+Through this collaborative effort, Portbase was able to agree on a solution that met the needs of its stakeholders to reduce administration and improve transparency.

-Aardling believes that a successful implementation of this new RTO system will demonstrate the value of collaborative and iterative design processes in complex software design projects.
+Aardling believes that the successful implementation of this new RTO system demonstrates the value of collaborative and iterative design processes in complex software design projects.

 Book a Domain Discovery & Modelling workshop